aquasecurity/starboard/docs/index.md

 Starboard integrates security tools into the Kubernetes environment, so that users can find and view the risks that relate to different resources in a Kubernetes-native way.
-Starboard provides [custom resources definitions][crds] and a [Go module][go-module] to work with a range of existing security scanners, as well as a [kubectl]-compatible command, the [Octant plugin][octant-plugin], and the [Lens extension][lens-extension] that make security reports available through familiar Kubernetes tools.
+Starboard provides [custom resources definitions][crds] and a [Go module] to work with a range of existing security scanners, as well as a [kubectl]-compatible command, the [Octant plugin][octant-plugin], and the [Lens extension][lens-extension] that make security reports available through familiar Kubernetes tools.